-Most of the COPD Patients treated with our innovative therapies showed visible signs of improvement in the following areas:
+Most of our COPD Patients treated with the combination of Pluripotent Stem Cells and supportive therapies (including Ozone therapy, Bioresonance, Nasal Laser Therapy, Detoxing and IV Vitamin therapy), showed visible signs of improvement in the following areas.

 Improved respiratory function